 However, we have the long exact sequence associated to \eqref{eqn:length 1}:

-since $\Ext^1(\CV,\CO_x) = 0$ for any vector bundle $\CV$ on a smooth surface (this is an easy exercise that we leave to the interested reader).
-Therefore, we conclude that the complex in the right-hand side of \eqref{eqn:vanc} is quasi-isomorphic to $\RHom(\CF,\CO_x)$, which is to say that we have the following equality of derived schemes:
+since $\Ext^1(\CV,\BC_x) = 0$ for any locally free sheaf $\CV$ on a smooth surface (this is an easy exercise that we leave to the interested reader).
+Therefore, we conclude that the complex in the right-hand side of \eqref{eqn:vanc} is quasi-isomorphic to $\RHom(\CF,\BC_x)$, which is to say that we have the following quasi-isomorphism of dg vector spaces:

 The discussion above and below is given in terms of closed points to keep the notation simple.
-The interested reader may readily translate it in terms of derived scheme-valued points.
-We wish to show that \eqref{eqn:ses universal} holds for the derived scheme $\fZ$ as well, but to this end, we need to better understand the complex \eqref{eqn:vanc}.
+The interested reader may readily translate it in terms of dg scheme-valued points.
+We wish to show that \eqref{eqn:ses universal} holds for the dg scheme $\fZ$ as well, but to this end, we need to better understand the complex \eqref{eqn:vanc}.
 Recall from the proof of Proposition \ref{prop:length 1} that $\CV|_{\{\CF\} \times S} = H^0(\CF(mH)) \otimes \CO(-mH)$ for some large enough natural number $m$.
 Therefore, a ``point" in the complex \eqref{eqn:vanc} comes from a pair of homomorphisms $\bar{\phi}$ and $\bar{\bar{\phi}}$ that make the following diagram commute:

-The three sheaves in the leftmost column are \textbf{defined} as the kernels of $\phi$, $\bar{\phi}$, $\bar{\bar{\phi}}$.
+The three sheaves in the leftmost column are defined as the kernels of $\phi$, $\bar{\phi}$, $\bar{\bar{\phi}}$.
 Since $\bar{\phi}$ is a constant matrix, the kernel $\sharp$ is a codimension 1 subspace of $H^0(\CF(mH))$, tensored with $\CO(-mH)$.
 However, \cite{HL} show that $m$ can be chosen large enough so that if $\CF$ is globally generated by $\CO(mH)$, then so is any stable colength 1 subsheaf $\CF'$.
 This implies that $\sharp$ must be equal to $H^0(\CF'(mH)) \otimes \CO(-mH)$, and the map $\sharp \rightarrow \CF'$ must be equal to the evaluation map.
 This also implies that $\flat = \CW'$, and so we conclude that a point in the fiber \eqref{eqn:vanc} corresponds to an entire diagram: